contentful/forma-36/packages/website/README.md

 The content that is not related to components like our "Getting started" guide is located in the `/content` folder here in the website package.
-To simplify the maintainability of this content, we ask you to keep the files in the same structure as if they were routes in Next.js style where the slug of the page defines its location in the folders. if you have a page with the slug `/tokens/colors`, the structure will looke like:
+To simplify the maintainability of this content, we ask you to keep the files in the same structure as if they were routes in Next.js style where the slug of the page defines its location in the folders.
+For example, if you have a page with the slug `/tokens/colors`, the structure will look like:

 ```
 /content